DoraQi/XiangQi/README.md

       field for GameBoard.
 The HashMap representation of the piece's location and the piece's own stored location information really increased the amount of coupling.
     - Refactor the GUI classes to achieve single-point of control.
 I currently have numbers flying around and not using width and height fields in each class enough.
 Currently, if I were to change the size of the board later, it would mess up the entire setup of the frame.
-    - Implement Observer pattern between GameBoard and XiangQiPanel, and Player and PlayerPanel.
-This helps to make the code more organized, and allow the gui to only updates when a change has been made.